pleroma-social/pleroma/docs/configuration/cheatsheet.md

 These settings **need to be complete**, they will override the defaults.

-### :static_fe

-Render profiles and posts using server-generated HTML that is viewable without using JavaScript.

-Available options:

-* `enabled` - Enables the rendering of static HTML.
-Defaults to `false`.

 ### :assets

 This section configures assets to be used with various frontends.
 Currently the only option